Editing my Grandmother’s Obituary

 In fact, she’s made jokes about her demise since I was a child.
 Subtly preparing each and every one of us for the eventuality: death comes for us all one day.

 One afternoon just after college, I was helping grandma clean up some things at home.
-I noticed a lovely purple dress hanging on the door as if it were on display.
+I noticed a lovely floral dress hanging on the door as if it were on display.
 I imagined grandma going to a fancy ball or elegant party…

 ”Eww- wee looks like you’re going somewhere fancy?!’
 I joked.
 I held the dress up and danced around the room with it.